sandeep-1990/core-java-interview-questions/README.md

 Core Java Interview Questions — Detailed Explanations

-1.	# **If an exception occurs inside a constructor, will Java still create the object?
+# **1. If an exception occurs inside a constructor, will Java still create the object?
 Explain the behavior.**

   If a constructor throws an exception, the object will NOT be created.
   Java allocates memory first, but the object becomes valid only after the constructor finishes successfully.
 If the constructor fails: